Broodco/learn-laravel/README.md

 Also, created an **errors** _php component_ which is included in the forms.
 It contains a condition, showing error messages if needed.

 ## Lesson 19 - Encapsulation

+Use of _Model_ methods instead of function in the Controller.
+A chapter mostly about good practises.

+## Lesson 20 - Creation of specialized Controller

+Here, instad of using the _ProjectTasksController_ (originally used to create tasks associated to a project) in order to toggle the completion of a task, we create a new controller named _CompletedTasksController_ whose sole purpose is to manage the completion state of tasks.
+This method is, according to the Laracasts teacher, another approach a bit more respectful of REST principles.

+## Lesson 21 -